 Instead, the host will acquire the state of its only service.

-Important: Since a service is basically not alerted when its host is DOWN, it is important that you control the notifications via the host — and not via the service.
+Important: Since a service basically does not notify when its host is DOWN, it is important that you control the notifications via the host — and not via the service.
 As well, in this particular case, you should use a notification method that does not require an internet connection.

 4. Monitoring HTTP/HTTPS services

-Let’s say you want to check the accessibility of a Website or Web service.
-The normal Checkmk agent does not offer a solution here, as it does not display this information — and besides, you may not even have the possibility of installing an agent on the server.
+Let’s say you want to check the accessibility of a website or web service.
+The Checkmk agent does not offer a solution here, as it does not display this information — and besides, you may not even have the possibility of installing an agent on the server.

 Then create a new rule from the Check HTTP service rule set that will only apply to the new host (e.g. via the Explicit hosts condition).

-In the Check HTTP service dialogue you will find numerous parameters for carrying out the check.
+In the Check HTTP service box you will find numerous options for carrying out the check.
 Please note the following points: